-A unique group of students from different schools across Calgary will combined their knowledge and expertise through the publication of a children’s book that highlights energy literacy for up and coming energy leaders.
+A unique group of students from different schools across Calgary will combine their knowledge and expertise through the publication of a children’s book that highlights energy literacy for up and coming energy leaders.

 With so much information generated at the Summit, this team is turning their attention to learning about their community.